 Bride #3 got a good family friend who was just starting in the wedding photography business and would shoot their wedding as a gift.
 Sounds nice, but do you REALLY want someone practicing on YOUR wedding day?
 The pictures they got back showed the photographers’ lack of experience and there are no do overs on such a special day.

 Be an educated bride

 Get a contract for everything they promise and make sure it is all in writing.
 What is included and what is extra?
 You don’t want to get sticker shock after your wedding because you thought something was included and it wasn’t.
 To sum it up, focus more on quality over price.
 As I said, there are some great photographers in almost every price point so ask questions and make sure you are comfortable with who you hire for your wedding.
 Instead of searching for a cheap wedding photographer, focus more and search for an experienced one that will give you good service and quality images.
-If you are looking for a experienced wedding photographer, please feel free to contact me and I would be happy to serve you!
+If you are looking for a experienced wedding photographer, You can see samples of my work on my gallery – Nathan Hamilton Photography and please feel free to contact me and I would be happy to serve you!